Munique-Feitoza/weather_app_in_react/README.md

-# Weather app in React.js
+# Weather app in React

 Is an app about meteorology in Brazilian Portuguese.
-The config.js file is what my code editor app transforms into ReactJS, the file isn't poorly organized, it's just that my app doesn't work if they're in a folder, I honestly don't know how to explain why this happened, but in a "lan house" I can't download ReactJS, until I find someone place that can do the download I'll produce it this way.
+The config.js file is what my code editor app transforms into React, the file isn't poorly organized, it's just that my app doesn't work if they're in a folder, I honestly don't know how to explain why this happened, but in a "lan house" I can't download React, until I find someone place that can do the download I'll produce it this way.

 ## API documentation